droxey/rainbowcoin/README.md

 # rainbowcoin

-🌈 Collect, curate, and collaborate to create colorful creations on the blockchain.
+🌈 Collect, curate, and collaborate to build and trade colorful creations on the blockchain.